mehdi-ahmed/robot-backend/README.md

 **- How to run the application**

-        - Command line : mvn clean install -U
+        - Command line : ./mvnw clean install -U and then mvn spring-boot:run OR :
-         OR :

         - Import to IDE and run the Main class RobotChallengeApplication.java